Breast Milk Pumping: Techniques, Tips, and Benefits

 The Bottom Line

-Breast pumping can be a great way for you to provide breast milk to your baby.
+Breast pumping can be a great way for you to provide breast milk for your baby.
 It’s important to understand when to start, how to pump, and how often to pump, as well as the benefits pumping offers.
 Whether you decide to combine breastfeeding and pumping, or exclusively pump, you and your little one will soon fall into a feeding schedule that works best for you both.
 Be sure to consult your healthcare provider or a lactation consultant if you have any questions or concerns.

 How We Wrote This Article The information in this article is based on the expert advice found in trusted medical and government sources, such as the American Academy of Pediatrics and the American College of Obstetricians and Gynecologists.
 You can find a full list of sources used for this article below.
 The content on this page should not replace professional medical advice.
 Always consult medical professionals for full diagnosis and treatment.